crabdancing/fishcfg/README.md

 For the paranoid (myself included) there are `.gpg` signitures for each FISH file, which can be automatically checked before installation with [fish-secure-install.fish](https://raw.githubusercontent.com/alxpettit/fish/master/bin/fish-secure-install.fish).

+Note that you will likely need local `~/.config/fish/config.fish` rc files that all simply `source /etc/fish/config.fish` for this to work, as of this writing.
+(Hopefully the FISH team will fix this sometime soon.)

+I have thus created a [fish-integrate.fish](https://raw.githubusercontent.com/alxpettit/fish/master/bin/fish-integrate.fish) script to automate that task.
 ![fish prompt image](media/fish-prompt.png)